topmonks/capistrano_recipes/README.md

 ## Config templates

-Capistrano-scrip uses ERB to parse nginx/monit/thin/etc templates.
+Capistrano_recipes uses ERB to parse nginx/monit/thin/etc templates.
 You can see default config templates at github: https://github.com/rubydev/capistrano_recipes/tree/master/templates

 If you don't like any of this, you can replace it with you own: